exercism/common-lisp/concepts/filtering/about.md

 (remove #\l "hello")      ; => "heo"
 ```

-The function to use for equality can be specified with the `:test` [keyword argument][concept-named-parameters].
+The function to use for equality can be specified with the `:test` [keyword parameter][concept-named-parameters].

 Note that `remove` could be implemented with `remove-if` by writing a predicate that tests an object for equality to a specific item.

 ## Lots of options

-Each of these functions also take many other [keyword arguments][concept-named-parameters] which allow them to work on only subsequences, only apply a certain number of times and others.
+Each of these functions also take many other [keyword parameters][concept-named-parameters] which allow them to work on only subsequences, only apply a certain number of times and others.
 Looks to the [Hyperspec documentation][hyperspec-remove] for full details

 ## Destructive options